top of page

 My Experience in India

-I am very lucky that one of my close friends is Indian, so I was shown the ropes by a local.
+I am very lucky that one of my close friends is Indian, so in the early days, I was shown the ropes by a local.
 While planning a trip to India can seem daunting at first, having a little local knowledge and the confidence that brings will take you a long way, and that is what my India articles are for.

 Even though as a female traveller I have never felt unsafe whilst in India, I have landed myself in a few sticky spots during my time.
 As always with travel, you take the good with the bad.